hoonzis/hoonzis.github.io/_posts/2016-11-03-charting-options-fsharp-fable-nvd3.md

 #### Fable non supported methods
 Fable just can't compile the whole BCL to JavaScript, even though it tries and succeeds very often.
 I have stumbled over the following:

 - Cannot find replacement for sign - One could very easily emit it's own JavaScript to solve this one.
-Look here.
 - Cannot find replacement for System.DateTime.toString - This would be very complicated, since there are so many overloads of this method.
 I guess the right thing would be to use Moment JavaScript library and just write Fable bindings for it.
-- Cannot find replacement for System.Int32.parse - One can actually use **int** function instead of Int32.parse
+- Cannot find replacement for System.Int32.parse - One can actually use **int** function instead of Int32.parse.

+### Summary
+Overall this was quite nice experience.
+Even though Fable is quite new I was able to tweak the VueJs example that is part of the Github repository to create pretty cool application.